PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

      + Resuspend the pelet in 30μl of [Tris-EDTA](Tris-EDTA.md)

-- Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit
+- Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit (follow the [QuBit protocol](QuBit.md))
 - Store at -20°C